Dax Pierson

-Dax Pierson (born 1970) is an American musician from Oakland, California.
-He has been a member of Subtle and 13 & God.
+Dax Wentworth Pierson (August 2, 1970 – December 30, 2024) was an American musician from Oakland, California.
+He had been a member of Subtle and 13 & God.

 Life and career

-Dax Pierson worked at Amoeba Music in Berkeley, California for 10 years.
-He has been a member of Subtle and 13 & God.
+Pierson was born on August 2, 1970.
+He worked at Amoeba Music in Berkeley, California for 10 years.
+He was a member of Subtle and 13 & God.

 In 2005, he was seriously injured and left paralyzed from the chest down when the Subtle tour van hit a patch of black ice in Iowa.
+No one else in the vehicle was seriously injured.
 His musician friends and promoters subsequently organized a series of tribute shows and benefit albums.

 In 2009, he sued Ford Motor Company for faulty design mechanics, arguing that the defective seat contributed to his life-threatening injuries.
 A federal court jury awarded him $18.3 million ($12.3 million for medical expenses and lost earnings and $6 million for pain and suffering).

 He released Live in Oakland on Ratskin Records in 2019.

+In 2021, he released Nerve Bumps (A Queer Divine Dissatisfaction); his first solo studio album for fifteen years.
+The album's title partly inspired by a quote from dancer Martha Graham.
+Some of the album's themes touch on his recovery from his 2005 accident.
+The album's track For The Angels was included on The Wire magazine's compilation for April 2021.

+Pierson died in Oakland, California on December 30, 2024, at the age of 54.